bogogion/NACV/README.md

 `nacv -u` for userptr or `nacv -m` for mmap (mmap is default, recommended to switch to -u if supported!)

 By default the Pi will send packets from port 5805 to 5805 (frc compatible)
+> Note, you will most likely have to go and change the destination address in `server/server_client.h under C_CLIENT` to the address of the RoboRIO

 ## Troubleshooting
 - `XIOCTL_CALL: Bad file descriptor` means your camera is not plugged in or it is under a different device name, run `ls /dev/ | grep "video"` to find